djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-19-linear_algebra_02.md

 def mat_toeplitz(a: vector, b: vector) -> matrix:
-    """
-    unite 2 lists into toeplitz matrix
+    """unite 2 lists into toeplitz matrix"""
-    """

     T: matrix = [[a[i - j] if i >= j else b[j - i] for j, _ in enumerate(b)] for i, _ in enumerate(a)]
     return T